gml4gtk/singlefilegraph/gcc/gcc-11.1-callinfo/README.md

 gcc -fcallgraph-info=da test.c
 gcc -fcallgraph-info=su,da test.c

-This is also ritter by GCC about this option:
+This is also mentioned by GCC about this option:
 The command line option -fcallgraph-info is added and makes the
 compiler generate another output file (xxx.ci) for each compilation
 unit (or LTO partitoin), which is a valid VCG file (you can launch